May 8, 2018

 It was during those sessions that the band realized they had an entire album at the ready.
 At first, presumed to be something of an EP, Pinkus was soon viewed by the band as a standalone album.

-“If you take it in conjunction with the double album,” Osborne says, “it all makes sense.”
+“If you take it in conjunction with the double album,” Osborne said, “it all makes sense.”

 And though the band was sitting with the mixes for over a year, Osborne was hesitant to bring their new songs into the live setting, as is typical for the Melvins, it isn’t until after an album is released that the band plays their new songs live.

-“I think it’s bad to do songs live before you commit them to an album,” Osborne says.
+“I think it’s bad to do songs live before you commit them to an album,” Osborne said.

 Focusing on the album and the show as two separate entities, Melvins have long proved that the live setting can provide something entirely unique rather than simply a night of album recreation.
 Osborne notes how songs can mutate live over time and how now, in the age of smartphones, every performance can be captured and live online ad infinitum, which is why the band prefers the album versions of their songs to reach the public first.